jmursalim/la_casa_lobot/README.md

 # la_casa_lobot
 discord bot for my friends' and I's server

-Integrates commands into our discord server
+Integrates commands into our discord server,

+Wrote a movie recommendation engine to power the /recommend command

 ### Movie Commands